 The DESCEND LED Pendent light from Eurofase is a luminary pièce-de-résistance.
 Remote operated, a series of descending glass spheres descend elegantly and change almost any colour.
-The LED lights allows for adaptability in the colouration of the lighting effect, creating a more customizable ambiance.
+The LED lights allow for adaptability in the colouration of the lighting effect, creating a more customizable ambience.
 It even has a strobe feature – how sexy is that for valentines!

-Spray paint old inexpensive candle stick bases as an instant makeover.
-Even a cookie sheet spray painted can become a sexy red tray for serving drinks!
-A variety of small glass bud vases from the goodwill, spray painted of course, is an easy way to create a pretty & fresh table top display for grocery store blooms.
-If you have old chair lying around, give it a coat of red and you will love it again.
-What’s that old saying ?
+Spray paint old inexpensive candlestick bases as an instant makeover.
+Even a cookie sheet spray-painted can become a sexy red tray for serving drinks!
+A variety of small glass bud vases from the goodwill, spray painted, of course, is an easy way to create a pretty & fresh tabletop display for grocery store blooms.
+If you have an old chair lying around, give it a coat of red and you will love it again.
+What’s that old saying?
 Every room needs a touch of red.

 LACE AND LEATHER

-Dark lace is always racy but when paired with leather, the look is totally “rock and roll” Lace comes in many bright colours, is inexpensive and available at most fabric stores.
-For Valentines day, buy a few yards of hot pink lace and layer it over a red tablecloth from Christmas – set the table with white or black faux leather place mats and chargers and viola!
+Dark lace is always racy but when paired with leather, the look is total “rock and roll” Lace comes in many bright colours, is inexpensive and available at most fabric stores.
+For Valentine’s day, buy a few yards of hot pink lace and layer it over a red tablecloth from Christmas – set the table with white or black faux leather placemats and chargers and viola!
 Sexy is served!

 Ralph Lauren’s gorgeous animal print pillowcases are divine but for the DIY diva or divo on a dime, you can sew your own using inexpensive animal print fabric from fabric stores.
 A simple pillowcase project is a great way to get into sewing on a sewing machine too!

 TIP: If you can’t sew, don’t fret.
-Many mall and drycleaner tailors will sew up a simple pillowcase very inexpensively if you supply the fabric.
+Many malls and dry cleaner tailors will sew up a simple pillowcase very inexpensively if you supply the fabric.